intellimat/zara-web-challenge/README.md

 - HeartButton
 - ComicCard

 Other components have a little bit of logic to simplify functionality implementation:
 - CharacterCard
 - Navbar

 ## Styling

 Not much emphasis has been put on styling and maintaining a clean styling pattern due to the limited implementation time.

-No design system is implemented.

 CSS Modules were used to scope the style to just one component and avoid unexpected results.

+## Errors
+The application relies on the Marvel API and no error handling has been implemented.
+If you don't see data check on Chrome DevTools whether the API is working correctly.